 Today, they advised that the phone has a defective motherboard, but they still refuse to fix it unless we pay $35 (in addition to the other two visits where they charged us to reset the phone and it did not fix the problem).
 We have asked to speak to a supervisor or manager and one is never available and they will not give us a manager's name to contact later.
 I have tried three different times to contact Sprint Customer Service by phone.
 All three times, I get to talk to an employee who asks my name and account info.
 Then they put me on hold.
 In all three cases, I was on hold for over 30 minutes and finally hung up.

 ISSAQUAH, WASHINGTON -- I have been a loyal Sprint customer for over 2 years, I always pay my bill on time and had never had or caused an issues UNTIL now.
-After my experience with Sprint over the last week I would never suggest this company to anyone, my HTC EVO's charger port disconnected from the mother board, I took it to a Sprint repair store after waiting for almost 45 min they informed that they could not fix it there because it is internal and I would have to but a claim in with insurance dept. and would have to pay a $100 deductible for the phone.
+After my experience with Sprint over the last week I would never suggest this company to anyone.
+My HTC EVO's charger port disconnected from the motherboard.
+I took it to a Sprint repair store.
+After waiting for almost 45 min they informed that they could not fix it there because it is internal and I would have to buy a claim in with insurance dept. and would have to pay a $100 deductible for the phone.